samuelparker/256/README.md

 `game = new Game('0000202000000000') // generates a board with the given start`

-The latter will come in handy for testing, which U will certainly want to do for this project given the tricky game rules.
+The latter will come in handy for testing, which you will certainly want to do for this project given the tricky game rules.

 Add a `toString()` method to your Game model.